 The station is the Actuator module on the GEARSystem architecture and is responsible for sending the commands generated by WRCoach to the robots.
-It essentially connects via USB to a custom station board that reproduces the commands wirelessly.
+It essentially connects via USB using QtSerialPort [9] to a custom station board that reproduces the commands wireless.